-08.06 Interpret and explain written organizational policies and procedures.
+CTE S at andards and Benchmarks 08.06 Interpret and explain written organizational policies and procedures.
 09.0 Use information technology tools The students will be able to: 09.01 Use personal information management (PIM) applications to increase workplace efficiency.
-09.02 Demonstrate the use of current technology such as computers, electronic devices, scheduling and payment processing 10.0 Solve problems using critical thinking skills, creativity and innovationThe students will be able to: 10.01 Demonstrate critical thinking skills independently and in teams to solve problems and make decisions.
+09.02 Demonstrate the use of current technology such as computers, electronic devices, scheduling and payment processing.
+10.0 Solve problems using critical thinking skills, creativity and innovationThe students will be able to: 10.01 Demonstrate critical thinking skills independently and in teams to solve problems and make decisions.
 10.02 Demonstrate critical thinking and interpersonal skills to resolve conflicts.
 10.03 Identify and document workplace performance goals and monitor progress toward those goals.
 10.04 Conduct technical research to gather information necessary for decision-making.
-11.0 Use oral and written communication skills in creating, expressing and interpreting information and ideas The students will b able to: 11.01 Design, develop, and deliver formal and informal presentations by possibly using appropriate media to engage and inform diverse audiences.
+11.0 Use oral and written communication skills in creating, expressing and interpreting information and ideas The students will be able to: 11.01 Design, develop, and deliver formal and informal presentations by possibly using appropriate media to engage and inform diverse audiences.
 11.02 Interpret verbal and nonverbal cues/behaviors that enhance communication.
+11.03 Apply active listening skills to obtain and clarify information.